 - to serve kids outside of the state of Georgia.

-A partnership between the NFL Youth Football Fund and the Local Initiatives Support Corporation (LISC), the NFL Grassroots Program has awarded more than $30 million in grants over 13 years to local nonprofits focused on the health and welfare of their communities, especially the children in their neighborhoods.
+A partnership between the NFL Foundation and the Local Initiatives Support Corporation (LISC), that works with community groups to create or rehabilitate playing fields in underserved neighborhoods.
+Since 1998, the NFL Foundation has contributed $35 million to restore or build more than 273 community fields in more than 100 cities nationwide.
 The latest round of grants supporting new and upgraded fields can be found here.

 To learn more about the Grassroots Program and how to apply, please visit the LISC site at http://www.lisc.org/section/ourwork/national/youth.